Steven Wright: Awards and honors

 Wright was awarded an Oscar in 1989 for Best Short Live-Action Film for The Appointments of Dennis Jennings, which he co-wrote (with Michael Armstrong) and starred in.
-He received two Emmy nominations as part of the producing team of Louie, first in 2014 and again in 2015.
+He received two Emmy Award nominations as part of the producing team of Louie, first in 2014 and again in 2015.

 On December 15, 2008, Wright became the first inductee to the Boston Comedy Hall of Fame.

 In a 2005 poll to find The Comedian's Comedian, he was voted among the top 50 comedy acts by fellow comedians and comedy insiders.
 He was named No. 23 on Comedy Central's list of the 100 greatest stand-up comics.

 Other interests

-While not well known for works outside of the comedy realm, Wright is a musician and has recorded several non-comedy songs with his friend and occasional actor Mark Wuerthner.
+Wright is a musician and has recorded several non-comedy songs with his friend and occasional actor Mark Wuerthner.
 He also has an interest in painting.